Shape Effects Panel

 - Depth Limit - Set a limit for the curve subdivision.

 - Subdivisions - Enable or disable curve subdivisions to better approximate distortion effects.
 This option is enabled by default, resulting in additional curve nodes to create smooth distortion approximations.
 When disabled, the number of nodes remains the same after the distortion, but curves may not be approximating the distortion geometry.
 This option can be used to achieve different geometric distortion results.

 - Rigid Shapes - Enable or disable the distortion of shapes.
 This option is disabled by default, resulting in distorted shapes.
 When enabled, only the shape positions and rotations are changed, shapes remain rigid to deformation and distortions.
 This option can be used to achieve effect variations in a group of objects.

-- Scale Rigid Shapes - Enable or disable the scaling shapes when the Rigid Shapes option is enabled.
+- Scale Rigid Shapes - Enable or disable the scaling of shapes when the Rigid Shapes option is enabled.
 When enabled, the distortion of rigid shapes will also adjust the shape sizes.
-When disabled the shapes are only rotated (and moved) in the rigid shape distortion mode
+When disabled the shapes are only rotated (and moved) in the rigid shape distortion mode.

 - Distort Images - Enable or disable the distortion of images in the distorted objects.
 This option is disabled by default, resulting in shape distortions only, and leaving images in their original form.
 When enabled, image content of distorted objects will be also distorted using the same geometric distortions as the shapes.

 - Keep Line - Enable or disable rigid lines in distortions.
 This option is disabled by default, converting all lines to cubic curve segments, for better effect precision.
 When enabled, the line segments are not converted to curves, and only endpoint of lines are changed.